AdesisNetlife/authrc/README.md

 The file must always be named `.authrc`.

-This is important because removes the ambiguity and helps to discover the file based on a standarized name.
+This is important because it removes the ambiguity and helps to discover the file based on a standardized name.

 #### File format

 The file content must be a well formed [JSON][4]

-JSON is a general purpose well knowed data change information format.
+JSON is a general purpose well known data change information format.
 It is simple, easy to read, edit and parse.

-Like `.authrc` can be edited manually, it's necessary to prevent format ambiguity sintax and the stricness part of the JSON sintax it is ideally in order to prevent problems when parse the file, like another formats like YAML or INI
+Like `.authrc` it can be edited manually.
+It's necessary to prevent format ambiguity syntax.
+The strict part of the JSON syntax it is ideal in order to prevent problems when the file is parsed and when it is edited manually, maybe like other formats like `YAML` or `ini`.

-There is not plan to support another format.
+There is not a plan to support another format.
 Please, read the [FAQ](#faq) for more information

 #### File location

-The general standard pretension is to have just a unique `.authrc` file for the whole system, however in some scenarios this is not the best choice or is simply impossible.
+The general standard pretension is to have just a unique `.authrc` file for the whole system, however in some scenarios this is not the best choice or it’s simply impossible.

 By default, the `.authrc` file should be located at `$HOME` or `%USERPROFILE%` path directory, but you can store it wherever you want.